Last Updated: August 14, 2023

 What about prototypes that rely on features unique to TTS?

 This break from TTS may not be forever.
 In fact, we hope it won’t have to be.
 Unfortunately, we don’t have control over what TTS will choose to do (or not do) in the coming months and years.
 Those actions/inactions will determine whether or not there will continue to be a large contingent of our community members who feel uncomfortable opening TTS even to playtest someone else’s prototype.

 For games with mechanics involving writing or drawing, TTP added a drawing tool to their platform in early 2022, making this platform the most straightforward option for these types of games.
 This conversation in TTP’s Discord also explains a technique that may allow some roll and writes to work through the use of scripting.
 Another option to consider for roll and write games is using a Google Sheet or Jam Board outside of the game platform to manage the player sheets.

 Many online playtesting community leaders have been in touch with the developers behind TTP and Screentop.gg, and both are very open to suggestions from the online playtesting community.
 It’s possible that one or both of these dev teams will add a feature you need for a mechanic to work if you make a request through the Screentop.gg Discord or TTP Discord and/or upvote existing items in the TTP Roadmap.

-The remainder of this page is written for those who don’t know the details of the situation that led to Protospiel Online choosing to pause support for TTS and/or feel bewildered, confused, frustrated, etc. by this change.
-The first section is focused on helping readers understand the facts behind what happened, and the second section is focused on helping readers understand the feelings behind what happened.
+The remainder of this page is for those who don’t know the details of the situation that prompted us to reconsider and ultimately change our policy and/or those who feel bewildered, confused, frustrated, etc. by this change.